 This sort of fraud isn’t as unusual as you might think.
 According to a recent survey, 19% of all online B2B inquiries are fraud attempts, and 77% of businesses have lost money due to fraud.
 B2B fraud can take many forms, including account takeovers, business identity theft and even shell companies set up for the sole purpose of committing fraud.

 Fortunately, with a combination of deep risk expertise and the right technological tools, B2B companies can protect themselves from rising levels of fraud.

 Protect Your Company Using These Three Ways to Prevent B2B Fraud:

 Automating customer transactions can be a powerful step in the fight against fraud.
 On the one hand, electronic applications and payments introduce new opportunities for fraud, as potential scammers don’t have to face the scrutiny that comes with human interaction.
 On the other hand, with automation comes a set of powerful new tools that can detect possible fraud attempts.

 B2B businesses with an automated e-commerce platform should strongly consider adding fraud indicators to their credit decision engines.
 These indicators can take the form of home-grown algorithms, external software or a combination of the two.
 Many providers partner with businesses to build this type of technology, which can give the green light to trustworthy businesses and flag potentially fraudulent accounts.

-Look out for common red flags
+Look out for common red flags unique to your industry

 Whether you do it in-house or rely on a technology partner, be sure your fraud indicators take into account the unique factors of your industry, since different businesses are exposed to different types of fraud.
 That said, there are some common red flags your automated system should be programmed to watch out for.
 For example: